ppouliot/puppet-maas/README.md

 ### Setup Requirements **OPTIONAL**

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.

-Nothing yet.
+* Ubuntu 12.04
+* Ubuntu 14.04
+* Ubuntu 16.04

 ### Beginning with maas

 Either simply include maas and use hiera for changing params, use PE Console to include maas and put in params there or instanciate class maas and change params within this class (e.g. when using profiles).

-Make sure you to install depencency modules (e.g. apt and stdlib) as well (librarian-puppet should recognize them).
+Make sure you to install depencency modules (e.g. apt and stdlib) as well (r10k and librarian-puppet should recognize them).

 ## Usage